How to Cast a Beautiful Animal

 Winner of the 2024–2025 Poetic Justice Institute Editor’s Prize, an Asian American actress’s journey through landscape, language, and lineage

-How to Cast a Beautiful Animal navigates liminal spaces: between Austin and Seoul, stage and home, autobiography and invention, English and Korean.
+How to Cast a Beautiful Animal navigates between stage and home, English and Korean, autobiography and invention.
 Lee examines the loss and recovery of language, the trauma of war and migration, and the shifting terrains of relationships, labor, and art.
 From the financial crises of the early twenty-first century to moments of joy and creative discovery, this collection balances sharp social observation with lyric intimacy.